Hold climate change to no more than 1.5 degrees Celsius

 Infrastructure is all around us — road, buildings, bridges, powerlines, communications systems, water systems, and waste systems are all examples of infrastructure on which Canadians depend every day.
 However, much of this infrastructure is not resilient in the face of growing risks of damage and service disruption due to climate change, with the potential for billions in repair and adaptation costs.
 Meeting our emissions reductions commitments means building large amounts of new infrastructure, as well as retrofitting existing structures and systems.
 Designed wisely, new infrastructure can be more resilient to future climate impacts.

-We need action to make our interconnected supply chains more resilient in the face of climate disruption.
-As much as is possible, we need to ensure the goods and services we import and export are not disrupted by climate impacts beyond our borders.
-This requires greater attention to assisting vulnerable countries and regions around the world to adapt and be resilient to climate impacts.
-It also motivates greater attention to things like local agriculture, to enhance domestic food security.
+Business needs to become more resilient to a changing climate to ensure that they can keep operations in place in the face of escalating extreme weather events, such as storms and high temperatures.
+In addition, we need to take steps to make interconnected supply chains more resilient in the face of climate disruption.
+As much as is possible, we should work towards ensuring that the goods and services we import and export are not disrupted by climate impacts beyond our borders.
+This means considering how we can assist vulnerable countries and regions around the world to adapt and be resilient to climate impacts.

 Canada has made important commitments to addressing climate change domestically, and as part of the global community.
 Strong accountability measures are necessary to ensure that we meet these commitments, and that there are consequences if we fall behind.